openwms/org.openwms.core.auth.keycloak/README.md

 **Note**: Take into account, that the raw password is sent between Keycloak and the external service.
 So at least http over TLS must be used between both parties.

+# Theming
+Keycloak can be themed externally by injecting CSS/JS and FTL files.
+On the other hand there is [Keycloakify](https://www.keycloakify.dev) as a powerful solution for this.

 [1]: src/site/resources/images/add-providers.png
 [2]: src/site/resources/images/provider-details.png